 If Forestry is unable to build your site, check the following:

 Does your build command look correct?

-Head to Settings > Previews to check your preview build command and ensure it looks correct.
+Head to Settings > Previews and check that your server is up and running.

 For more information on build commands, consult the following resources: